 Hi!
-I'm a 32-year-old artist, writer, and master naturalist.
-I live in an off-grid tiny house "cabin" at the base of an enchanting place called Mt.
-Kessler with my husband Ryan and black cat Solo.
+I'm a 35-year-old artist, writer, and master naturalist.
+I live in an off-grid tiny house "cabin" at the base of an enchanting place called Kessler Mountain with my husband Ryan and black cat Solo.
 I enjoy watching wildlife, reading, and of course drawing!
 I'm inspired to draw animals, botanicals, desserts and holiday or seasonal objects and rainbows are my favorite thing to paint.
 You can read more about my art process below.

 I draw everything by hand on paper using a 5-layer mixed media process involving pencil, ink, Prismacolor Premier and Faber-Castell Polychromos colored pencils, Copic markers and digital editing only if required (I don't enjoy creating art digitally and prefer the feel of good ol' paper).
 Sustainability is central to my business.
 I print my greeting cards using Moo on sustainably sourced paper.
 Each card is sleeved in a biodegradable (compostable) plastic sleeve for protection.
 The business cards I custom design for my customers are also printed by Moo on 100% recycled, FSC certified paper produced using wind energy, stored inside a recycled material holder.

 My past commissions include: a colorful piece for the Botanical Garden of the Ozarks volunteer award ceremony; a black & white logo for an elder care company; illustrations for the children's book A Sheltie's Tale by Len White; and pet portraits like the one of Harry above.